Coding a secure login system using php and mysql

 }

-If the username is greater than 100 characters then we return an error, and again we stop the function here.
+If the username is greater than 100 characters then we return an error, and again the function stops here.

-Next we are going to check if the username exists in the users table, we want the username to be unique, we are going to do the same thing as we did with the email.
+Next we check if the username exists in the users table.
+We want the username to be unique.
+We will query the database using a prepared statement, following a similar approach as we did earlier with the email.

 $stmt = $mysqli->prepare("SELECT username FROM users WHERE username = ?");